War-Brokers-Mods/WBM/README.md

        where to find game properties:<br />
        ![where to find game properties](images/properties.png)

-       If you're on linux, set the launch option to:
+       **If you're using linux**, set the launch option to:

        ```bash
        ./run_bepinex.sh %command%
        ```

-       If you're on Mac, open a terminal in the game folder and run
+       **If you're using Mac**, open a terminal in the game folder and run

        ```bash
        pwd
        ```

        This will print the full path to the game folder.
-Copy it.
-Next, set launch option to
+Copy it, then set the launch option to:

        ```bash
-       "PUT_RESULT_FROM_PWD_HERE/run_bepinex.sh" %command%
+       "PWD_RESULT_HERE/run_bepinex.sh" %command%
        ```

-4. Run the game at least once to generate the plugins folder as well as other necessary files.
+4.  **RUN THE GAME AT LEAST ONCE** to generate the plugins folder as well as other necessary files.

 ### 2. Install WBM

 1. [Download](https://github.com/War-Brokers-Mods/WBM/releases/latest) the latest version of WBM. (`WBM.zip` file)
 2. Unzip it in the `<Game folder>/BepInEx/plugins` folder.

-   It should look like this:
+   The folder structure should look like this after unzipping the file:

    ```
-   plugins (in the BepInEx folder)
+   WarBrokers/
+   ├── BepInEx/
+   │   ├── plugins/
-   └── WBM
+   │   │   └── WBM
-       ├── assets
+   │   │       ├── assets/
+   │   │       ├── other files...
-       │   └── audio
+   │   │       └── WBM.dll
+   │   ├── core/
-       │       └── ...
+   │   └── other files...
-       └── WBM.dll
+   └── other files...
    ```

 ### 3. Set up OBS (optional)